jones139/GreenhouseController/greenhouseServer/README.md

 it is an DS18B20 temperature probe, and prints out the temperature.

+The calibration of two DS18B20 sensors has been checked against a calibrated resistance thermometer (+/-0.2 degC accuracy).
+The difference between the measured temperature of the DS18B20 and the reference thermometer was 0.2 degC or better at about 15 degC, so the accuracy of the DS18B20 thermometers appears to be very good.

 TODO
 ====
   * make this run as a daemon process on start up and continuously write